majianjia/tinyml-contest/README.md

 This model consist of a few 1D-Convolution layer (Inception structure) and 1 GRU recurrent layer.

-The total trainable parameter is just under `2k` a tiny model that can achieve 95+ score.
+The total trainable parameters is just under `2k` a tiny model that can achieve 95+ score.
 The model is quantised into 8-bit ops and accelerated with CMSIS-NN backend.
-Can inference one test data in `30ms @ 80MHz Cortex M4` .
+Can inference one test data in `34ms @ 80MHz Cortex M4`, with the complexity only `220k MAC`.

 Code size